Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

 ## Learning story
 As a student, I want to learn how to parse CSV files with different data formats so I can accurately prepare data for backend APIs, ensuring that the data I send is complete, correct, and properly formatted.

+### Learned
+At first, I was simply opening CSV files and trying to send raw data to the backend, but this quickly led to errors and mismatches between what my backend expected and what I actually sent.
+Different CSV files had different columns and formats — for example, minute-level data had timestamps with steps and PAM scores, while day-level data included zones and aggregated activity scores.

 <br /> <br />

 # Sources